 With people thinking twice about what company they want to support and what products to buy, charitable initiatives are a great way to win customers over.
 This is because engaging in charity shows the public that your company cares about more than just the bottom line.
 This is especially the case now with the COVID-19 pandemic when consumers are connecting more with companies that are doing as much as possible to give back to the community during a tough time.

-A charitable initiative press release is your company’s chance to prove to your audiences.
-That you are concerned about more than money while also giving them an inside look into your business culture.
+A charitable initiative press release is your company’s chance to prove to your audiences that you are concerned about more than money.
+This press release also gives people an inside look into your business culture.
 Humans are emotional beings who gravitate more towards feel-good stories than factual stories.
 While promoting your charity efforts is important, it’s still essential not to be overly promotional.
 The most effective way to write this type of press release is to give a high-quality description of the work done and rally others to get behind the cause.

-Beyond the standard details that would go in any press release.
-You also need to include details that will excite readers and intrigue the media.
-Information like the people who helped, the hours worked, or the money earn is usually quantitative, and those numbers will help your story gain more traction.
+Beyond the standard details that would go in any press release, you also need to include details that will excite readers and intrigue the media.
+Information such as the people who helped, the hours worked, or the money earned is usually quantitative, and those numbers will help your story gain more traction.

 9) Crisis Communications Press Release

 Crisis management is another essential part of any company’s overall business strategy.
 When a crisis breaks out, the best way to deal with it is by providing a personal statement by the company.
-So that people do not begin to speculate, develop their theories of the current situation, or predict the future.
+With this information, people will not begin to speculate, develop their theories of the current situation, or predict the future.

 A crisis press release is designed to help stop speculation, retain trust in the business, stop potential investment decline, and establish a central source of accurate information.